emailforshima-sys/shim-hackpad/README.md

 # shim-hackpad
-Shim's hackpad is a custom-built keypad designed with Seeed XIAO RP2040, an OLED display, and a rotary encoder. it has 9 keys that i will program (eventually).
+Shim's hackpad is a custom-built keypad designed with Seeed XIAO RP2040, an OLED display, and a rotary encoder.
+It has 9 keys that I will program (eventually).
 I’m planning to use the first 3 keys for basic shortcuts like browser controls on chrome, and the remaining 6 keys for digital art tools like undo, changing the brush, or other quick actions.
 The rotary encoder can be used for things like scrolling or zooming, I made this project to make my drawing shortcuts faster.

 ..the KMK firmware is still not completed (yet)